MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-EdgeSubscription.md

 ```

 ### -Force
-!!!
-Exchange Server 2010

-The Force parameter forces the recipient data that has been replicated to AD LDS be deleted.
-If omitted, the command will inform you that the removal of the replicated recipient data from AD LDS can take a long time and will give you the option to cancel the operation.

-!!!
-Exchange Server 2013

-The Force switch specifies whether to suppress warning or confirmation messages.
-This switch can be used when the task is run programmatically and prompting for administrative input is inappropriate.
-If the Force switch isn't provided in the command, you're prompted for administrative input.
-You don't have to specify a value with this parameter.

-If you don't specify the Force switch, the command will inform you that the removal of the replicated recipient data from AD LDS can take a long time and will give you the option to cancel the operation.

-!!!
-Exchange Server 2016

 The Force switch specifies whether to suppress warning or confirmation messages.
 You can use this switch to run tasks programmatically where prompting for administrative input is inappropriate.
 You don't need to specify a value with this switch.

 If you don't specify the Force switch, the command will inform you that the removal of the replicated recipient data from AD LDS can take a long time and will give you the option to cancel the operation.

 ```yaml
 Type: SwitchParameter